AutogrowSystems/RedisAlerting/README.md

 :namespace: alerts                     # the namespace to use for tracking active alerts/conditions
 :separator: .                          # redis namespace separator
 :channel: alerts                       # publish alert messages to this channel
+:faye_url: http://localhost/faye       # the URL of the Faye endpoint to publish to
 :extrema:                              # details for where to find extrema information
   :min: min                            # what you call your minimum
   :max: max                            # what you call your maximum